-79. Mississippi's Black population is sufficiently numerous and geographically compact to comprise most of the voting age population in at least four additional State Senate districts in areas where the State failed to draw a Black-majority district.
+63. Mississippi's Black population is sufficiently numerous and geographically compact to comprise most of the voting age population in at least four additional State Senate districts in areas where the State failed to draw a Black-majority district.
 In each of those areas, there is persistent and extreme racial polarization such that, despite Black voters voting cohesively, their candidates of choice will typically be defeated by white bloc voting under the State's enacted Senate plan.
 Moreover, in a number of State Senate districts included in the 2022 maps, voters' race was a predominant factor in the district's configuration.

-80. DeSoto County Area Senate District: The Black population in and around DeSoto County and the Memphis suburbs, specifically in and around the area where enacted Senate District ("SD") 2 was drawn, is sufficiently numerous and compact to support an additional Black-majority Senate district.
+around DeSoto County and the Memphis suburbs, specifically in and around the area where enacted Senate District ("SD") 2 was drawn, is sufficiently numerous and compact to support an additional Black-majority Senate district.
 However, the Mississippi Legislature approved a map that carves up the large, cohesive Black communities in this region, diluting Black voting strength and deploying irregular district lines that are inconsistent with traditional redistricting principles.